eventql/eventql/doc/deployment/components_evql.md

        $ evql -e 'SELECT 42;'        # execute 'SELECT 42'

-####Host, port and user
+#### Default host, port and user

 By default evql connects to the server `localhost` at port `9175` and set user to the current UNIX user.
-You can easily change it by using the command line options.